Skip to content

 documenta fifteen

 I attended my first documenta in 1992 – documenta IX.
-I was a teenager and my family organized a babysitter to go with me as they had more important things to do and apparently I wasn’t old enough to attend an art exhibition during the day alone.
+I was a teenager, and my family organized a babysitter to accompany me as they had more important things to do.
+Apparently, I wasn’t old enough to attend an art exhibition during the day alone.

-Since then I went each time, luckily I have relatives who live close by.
-Sometimes I spend a whole day at the documenta, sometimes it was just a quick visit for just a few hours.
-This year I went alone and I spend the day strolling around and exploring at my own pace it was amazing – 8h and 20.000 steps.
+Since then, I have gone each time.
+Luckily, I have relatives who live close by.
+Sometimes I spend a whole day at the documenta.
+Sometimes it was just a quick visit for just a few hours.
+This year I went alone and spent the day strolling around and exploring at my own pace.
+It was amazing – 8h and 20.000 steps.

-Documenta fifteen was the best experience I ever had at a documenta and I can at least speak for myself and for the last 30 years.
+Documenta fifteen was the best experience I ever had at a document, and I can at least speak for myself and the last 30 years.
 This may have different reasons.
 The fact I went alone – the people I went with certainly had an impact.
 My age, understanding, and approach to the documenta.
-And finally, the documenta itself and that’s what I want to focus on.
+And finally, the documenta itself, and that’s what I want to focus on.

 There was permaculture!
 The experience was built on the human ability to collaborate rather than abstract concepts, elaborate processes, and strange materials.
 There were beans, squash, zucchini, and much more growing everywhere.
 Things were built from trash and compostable materials.
-It was from the people and with the people and in connection with the earth and our environment.
+It was from the people, with the people, and in connection with the earth and our environment.

 I went there – as always – without preparation.
 This is a gain and a loss at the same time.
-Many things I usually didn’t understand because I didn’t read up on the underlying concepts and ideas, but I also went there to interact directly with the art, without an interpreter and when I understood something it was an intimate moment – the art and me in direct communication.
-The message conveyed was beyond the intention of the artist, the art struck strings in my consciousness and subconsciousness woven throughout my life not knowing the context and consequences.
+Many things I usually didn’t understand because I didn’t read up on the underlying concepts and ideas, but I also went there to interact directly with the art without an interpreter.
+When I understood something, it was an intimate moment – the art and me in direct communication.
+The message conveyed was beyond the intention of the artist.
+The art struck strings in my consciousness and subconsciousness woven throughout my life, not knowing the context and consequences.
 A leap of faith.

-This year the language the documenta spoke and mine were dialects from the same root and it was beautiful.
+This year the language the documenta spoke, and mine were dialects from the same root, which was beautiful.
 I felt at home, I felt understood, and I had found a home in the otherwise aloof art world.
-It became tangible, it spoke directly to me in words, seeds, structures, and appeals that I understood.
+It became tangible.
+It spoke directly to me in words, seeds, structures, and appeals that I understood.

-Writing this article I looked at the website and – for the first time – read the test.
+Writing this article, I looked at the website and – for the first time – read the test.
 There it is.
-The first thing one sees sums up what I felt and used many more words in an attempt to describe it.
+The first thing one sees sums up what I felt and uses many more words in an attempt to describe it.

 “The Jakarta-based artists’ collective has built the foundation of their documenta fifteen on the core values and ideas of lumbung (Indonesian term for a communal rice barn). lumbung as an artistic and economic model is rooted in principles such as collectivity, communal resource sharing, and equal allocation, and is embodied in all parts of the collaboration and the exhibition.”